 The same free links appear in the “Resources” section at the bottom of each story.

 What is JSTOR?

+Our work is editorially independent.
 The opinions and other information contained in JSTOR Daily stories do not necessarily reflect the opinions or positions of JSTOR or ITHAKA.

 In February 2023, JSTOR Daily received a Silver Anthem Award for news and journalism.
 The Anthem Awards program is run by the Webby Awards to honor the best purpose and mission-driven work of people, companies, and organizations worldwide.